 Child protection and wellbeing

-Children First and foremost – working in partnership to promote safety, minimise the impacts of harm and improve well-being of children and young people.
+Children first and foremost: we promote safety, minimise the impacts of harm and improve the well-being of children and young people.

 Protecting children is everyone’s business

 The Sydney Children’s Hospital Network is committed to promoting the health and well-being of children who may be at risk of harm due to neglect, physical, sexual and emotional abuse, and domestic violence through excellence and leadership in assessment, treatment, prevention, education, advocacy, and research.

 The Sydney Children’s Hospitals Network provides a number of specialty services to respond to the safety, welfare and wellbeing needs of children and young people and to support health & other workers in fulfilling their child protection and wellbeing responsibilities.